 COVID-19 SPECIFIC GUIDANCE

-This document is not specifically related to electrical safety regulations, but they are included.
-The guidance sets out MHCLG’s expectation that a pragmatic, risk-based and common-sense approach to enforcement is taken in the light of COVID-19 and the impact this may have on landlords’ ability to comply with regulatory requirements.
+Fundamentally, they expect that a pragmatic, risk-based and common-sense approach to enforcement is taken in the light of COVID-19, and the impact this may have on landlords’ ability to comply with regulatory requirements.

-MHCLG’s specific advice, contained in both sets of guidance, is as follows:
+Specific advice, contained in both sets of guidance, is that:

 A landlord is not in breach of their duty to comply with a remedial notice if they can show they have taken all reasonable steps to comply.